4lex4/scantailor-libs-build/README.md

 #### <a name="building-scantailor-linux"></a> Building ScanTailor

-1. Enter, having `.../scantailor-advanced-1.x.x` replaced with your path to scantailor-advanced sources:
+1. Enter, having `.../scantailor-advanced-1.x.x` replaced with the path to the scantailor-advanced sources:

    ~~~~
    cd ".../scantailor-advanced-1.x.x"